dask/dask/docs/source/custom-collections.rst

    - A ``rebuild`` function, which takes in a persisted graph.
-The keys of this graph are the same as ``__dask_keys__`` for the corresponding collection, and the values are computed results (for the single-machine scheduler) or futures (for the distributed scheduler).
+The keys of this graph are the same as ``__dask_keys__`` for the corresponding collection, and the values are computed results (for the single-machine scheduler) or tasks (for the distributed scheduler).
    - A tuple of extra arguments to pass to ``rebuild`` after the graph

    To build the outputs of ``persist``, the list of collections and results is